 To perfect your skill as a proofreader and provide error-free content, you must know what exactly to look out for when going through a document.

-1. Look at the general appearance of the content
+1) Look at the general appearance of the content

-Before making corrections at the sentence level, look at the general appearance and the structure of the whole write up.
+Before making corrections at the sentence level, look at the general appearance and the structure of the whole write-up.
 Make the necessary changes to the structure and organization of the paper.

-2. Take note of punctuations
+2) Take note of punctuation

 When this happens, the intended message might not be brought out.